rzmobiledev/loratech/README.md

 4. Type docker-compose run --rm django sh -c "python manage.py createsuperuser and hit enter.
 Next fill your username and password and hit enter

+5. Type docker-compose up to run the app with docker image

-5. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1:8000
+6. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1:8000

 5. docker-compose run --rm django sh -c "python manage.py createsuperuser"